Board of Directors – Missouri Mental Health Foundation

 J. Michael Keller

-Mike Keller is Executive Director of Independence Center, a leading Clubhouse model program for adults with mental illness, serving more than 240 members each day.
+Mike Keller served as the Executive Director of Independence Center, a leading Clubhouse model program for adults with mental illness, until his retirement in 2016..
 He has twenty years experience at non-profit management and leadership, having previously served for ten years as President of St. Joseph Institute for the Deaf, and three as Vice President – Marketing of the St. Louis Regional Chamber and Growth Association.

 Known in the healthcare field in the Kansas City area, Trafton has over 25 years of experience in healthcare settings including behavioral health, community and hospital healthcare.
 Trafton worked for Two Rivers Behavioral Health System of UHS Inc. in 2016 as Chief Executive Officer/Managing Director.
 For 19 years, he worked at Truman Medical Centers’ Behavioral Health Division and including eight years as an Administrator.
 Trafton holds a National Certification and License as a Professional Counselor in the State of Missouri with a Master’s degree from Avila University.
 He is also a member of the American College of Healthcare Executives.